ScottyLabs/tartanhacks-backend/README.md

 We also have CI configured through GitHub actions.
 These will show you if your commit builds and passes all tests.

-## Environment
-If you need to create any new environment variables, add an example to `.env.template` and make sure to add it as well to `.github/workflows/main.yml` so that CI passes

 ## Code coverage
 To view code coverage, run `npm run coverage`

-## Emails
-In order to configure a new email template, create a folder under `email-templates`.
-In that folder, create your [mjml](https://documentation.mjml.io/) templates.
-Also, create a file called `index.ts` which exports the rendered html by calling [mjml2html](https://documentation.mjml.io/#inside-node-js) on your template file and indexing on the `html` field.
-See `email-templates/verification` for an example.
-In `email-templates/index.ts`, make sure to include your folder in the default export so that the email service can detect your newly added template.